SirNirmal/MultiAgent-BrainEngine-SillyTavern/README.md

 I wanted to change that.

 This project is a Python proxy server that intercepts SillyTavern's prompts and routes them through a 6-agent brain simulation.
-It divides the character's cognition into two equally important halves: a deep, messy internal world and an active life outside of your conversation.
+It divides the character's cognition into two equally important halves: a deep internal world and an active life outside of your conversation.

 #### Part 1: A deep internal world (The Brain)
 Real humans don't just process text; we process experience.
 Before the character decides what to say, the simulation routes the prompt through their subconscious: